Benchmarking Unlearning for Vision Transformers: Results and Analyses

 \section{Results and Analyses}

 In this section we present the main results, focusing on CIFAR-100 as a representative dataset.
 The Appendix contains results for the other datasets.
-Also, as we focus on memorization-based MU algorithms, we first established that (i) the memorization patterns in VTs mimic those in CNNs and that (ii) memorization proxies can indeed be trustworthy for being leveraged by MU algorithms in VTs.
+Also, as we focus on memorization-based MU algorithms, we first establish that (i) the memorization patterns in VTs mimic those in CNNs and that (ii) the proxies are sufficiently reliable to be used by memorization-based MU algorithms in VTs.
 The detailed results can be found in Appendix \ref{app:mem}.